Print

 • 1 onion, diced

-• 3 to 4 dried mushrooms, chopped or 8 ounces fresh
+• 3 to 4 dried mushrooms, rinsed, then soaked in very hot water for several minutes or 8 ounces fresh finely diced

 • Parsley sprigs or stems, optional